katspaugh/wavesurfer.js/README.md

 ## Questions

 Have a question about integrating wavesurfer.js on your website?
-Feel free to ask in our forum: https://github.com/wavesurfer-js/wavesurfer.js/discussions/categories/q-a
+Feel free to ask in our [Discussions forum](https://github.com/wavesurfer-js/wavesurfer.js/discussions/categories/q-a).

+### FAQ

+* **Q**: Does wavesurfer support large files?
+* **A**: Since wavesurfer decodes audio entirely in the browser, large files may fail to decode due to memory constrains.
+We recommend using pre-decoded peaks for large files (see [this example](https://wavesurfer-js.org/examples/#predecoded.js)).
+You can use a tool like [bbc/audiowaveform](https://github.com/bbc/audiowaveform) to generate peaks.

 ## Development